bakernoodles/Drum-Machine/README.md

 ---

-This was originally something I started last year.
-For personal reasons I had stopped programming and left it uncompleted.
+This was originally something I started around two years ago.
+For personal reasons I had stopped programming and left it uncomplete.
 I once again renewed my passion for Front-End development and decided to finish the project.

-It was a tad bit challenging because after a year, I had forgotten how I was building the app, or I had learned of better approaches to solve a problem.
-I had a lot of fun with this challenge and I am glad I decided to finish it.
+It was a light challenge because after a year, I had forgotten how I was building the app.
+Also, I had learned of better approaches to solve some problems.
+I had a lot of fun with this challenge, and I am glad I decided to finish it.